APB9785/AoC-2023-elixir/README.md

 ### Day 8
 Part 1: Parse a digraph and traverse it
 Part 2: Calculate the length of cycles in the graph

+### Day 9
+Predict the next number in a sequence of integers